What is the case?

 In January 2009, a group of for-profit medical clinics, led by Dr. Brian Day, launched a constitutional challenge against the BC provincial government to fundamentally change the way that public health care is delivered in the province.
 The clinics are fighting to have the court strike out provincial laws that restrict private billing for medical services in BC on the basis that those laws are unconstitutional.
 The clinics have launched a direct attack on the single most important feature of the Medicare model: that health care be provided according to a patient's need and not his or her ability to pay.

-The case is scheduled to go to trial September 6, 2016 in BC Sumpreme Court.
+The case is scheduled to go to trial September 6, 2016 in BC Supreme Court.

 The BC Health Coalition and Canadian Doctors for Medicare have successfully applied for intervener status in the case.
 As interveners, we have the ability to present crucial evidence to the court and to give a voice to BC citizens.
 It is our goal to ensure that public health care in the province is protected.